 DIRECTONS: Using the quote below as a springboard, begin writing the next chapter in Riley's mission.

-They are each a pair-a dark sun for a calanced set of scales, like the eum a a light sun, a dark moon for a light moon.
-They represent nd yang, built in perfect equilibrium, as you are."
+a light sun, a dark moon for a light moon.
+They represent and yang, built in perfect equilibrium, as you are" (p.
+108).